NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 ![Overview diagram of the main classes in the CEH DCAT Application Profile](/CEH-DCAT-AP/CEH-DCAT-AP_diagrams/dcat.svg)

 Sometimes we recommend using a [blankNodePropertyList](https://www.w3.org/TR/rdf12-turtle/#unlabeled-bnodes) as the object of a triple instead of explicitly instantiating the class defined as the range of a predicate.
 This is to avoid the unnecessary creation of new URIs.
 But only when it doesn't seem useful to create an URI, cos dcat recommends avoiding blank nodes.

+### Diagrams

+The diagrams are made with [draw.io](https://www.drawio.com/) using [Chowlk Visual Notation](https://chowlk.linkeddata.es/notation.html), plus custom notation (see [legend](/legend.png)).
+Each one of the Main Classes has been assigned a colour, to ease interpretation of the diagrams.
+This colour scheme is used in a consistent manner across all diagrams in this repository.

 ### How to interpret the tables